 Those desiring to use electric radios in the dormitories are charged a fee of \$3.00 per school year, payable in advance.

 A key deposit of \$1.00 is required, refundable upon return of the keys.

-Students occuping dormitory rooms are required to furnish bed linen, towels, and extra blankets.
-A pillow and one blanket is furnished with each room
+Students occupying dormitory rooms are required to furnish bed linen, towels, and extra blankets.
+A pillow and one blanket is furnished for each bed.